OCBC Indonesia: 2010 to present: Merger with OCBC Indonesia

 In 2011, OCBC NISP merged with OCBC Indonesia, where OCBC Indonesia was dissolved without going through liquidation.
 The combined entity would operate under the name of Bank OCBC NISP, and a total of Rp 47.6 trillion in combined assets after the merger.

-Marking the start of an exciting new banking journey, Bank OCBC NISP unveiled "OCBC" as a new brand name and logo, effective November 14, 2023.
+Marking the start of the new banking journey, Bank OCBC NISP used "OCBC" as a new brand name and logo, effective November 14, 2023.

-PT Bank OCBC NISP Tbk (“OCBC Indonesia”) on November 16, 2023 entered into a Sale and Purchase Agreement (“SPA”) with Commonwealth Bank of Australia (“CBA”) to acquire 99.0% of the shares in PT Bank Commonwealth (“PTBC”) from CBA (the “Proposed Acquisition”).
+PT Bank OCBC NISP Tbk (“OCBC Indonesia”) on November 16, 2023, entered into a Sale and Purchase Agreement (“SPA”) with Commonwealth Bank of Australia (“CBA”) to acquire 99.0% of the shares in PT Bank Commonwealth (“PTBC”) from CBA (the “Proposed Acquisition”).
 OCBC Indonesia also intends to acquire the remaining 1.00% shares of PTBC from the other shareholders.
 The proposed acquisition is subject to regulatory approvals from Financial Services Authority of Indonesia (Otoritas Jasa Keuangan), Annual General Meeting of Shareholders (AGMS) and satisfaction of certain other conditions.
 Following completion of the acquisition, PTBC will be integrated into OCBC Indonesia.